 “Ne robotayet,” muttered the woman who had been waiting with us for half an hour wearily and walked away.
-Indeed, the printer did not work, and no train tickets could be obtained.
+Indeed, the printer did not work, and no train tickets were available.
 The queue behind us grew further, but not visibly impatient.
 Later, when we finally got a ticket, it was not for the train we had wanted, but for one arriving at 4:18 in the morning.
 Glad to have got ANY ticket at all, we did not complain.
+Travelling in Kazakhstan is like this.

 “In Kazakhstan there is a widening gap between rich and poor,” confirms Gulmira, a young German teacher we met in the always jam-packed minibus to Kulager, a suburban plattenbau council estate where we had rented a flat.
 “The state does not care.
 Although so many people live in Kulager, there is only this one irregular bus.”
 On the other hand older people always get offered a seat, and usually someone who is sitting at least takes the heavy bags of standing passengers on his or her lap.